|

 The scene was shot with their coverage, and then a single One Take Wonder take, simply of me doing my entire business, for a cutaway shot.

-I was changed out into the Day Two outfit, which in the episode would be the first time I am seen.
+I was changed out into the Day Two outfit, which in the episode would be the first time I would be seen.

-I simply go through papers in banker's boxes, while in the kitchen in the foreground, Patti reports to Eli about my annoyances.
+For that I simply went through papers in banker's boxes, while in the kitchen in the foreground, Patti reports to Eli about my annoyances.

 At one point